 Lorraine Lipscombe, MD, MSc, FRCPC, is a practicing endocrinologist and diabetes researcher.
 Her current roles include: Staff Physician, Division of Endocrinology, Department of Medicine, Women’s College Hospital; Senior Adjunct Scientist, ICES; Professor of the Department of Medicine, Faculty of Medicine and Institute of Health Policy, Management and Evaluation, Dalla Lana School of Public Health, University of Toronto; and Director of the Novo Nordisk Network for Healthy Populations at University of Toronto.

 While Lorraine’s clinical practice includes patients with both type 1 and type 2 diabetes, her two areas of focus are women with gestational diabetes and young adults with type 1 diabetes.

 She has developed new programs to enhance the care for patients with diabetes; she advocates for more effective, efficient and person-centred health care models for persons with or at risk of diabetes; and her current research is testing interventions for new mothers to help lower their risk of developing type 2 diabetes.
 As the Director of the Novo Nordisk Network for Healthy Populations, a cross-disciplinary research network at the University of Toronto, she is leading a multi-pronged research program to address the burden of diabetes and related conditions in the region of Peel, Ontario.

 She has been a member of Diabetes Canada’s Professional Section since 2001, received funding from DC, and volunteered with DC in a number of roles including speaker, grants and awards reviewer, consultant and the lead author of the chapter on pharmacotherapy for type 2 diabetes for the 2018 Clinical Practice Guidelines and 2020 update.
-She is a member of the Board’s People & Culture Committee.
+She is Chair of the Board’s Mission Committee.

 Vancouver, BC – Term of Office: 2020-2023